Monitoring IAQ during COVID-19

 Increase Outdoor Air Intake in Buildings

-As research studies continue to demonstrate the negative health effects of poor indoor air quality they are also demonstrating how that poor air quality can translate into higher transmission rates of airborne viruses like the cold, flu, and COVID-19.
+As research studies continue to demonstrate the negative health effects of poor indoor air quality they are also demonstrating how poor air quality can translate into higher transmission rates of airborne viruses like the cold, flu, and COVID-19.

 It is important to remember that high levels of airborne illness tend to be exacerbated in rooms with poor levels of air filtration.
 Poor air circulation not only results in high levels of CO2 and viruses, but also high levels of dust, dander, germs, microbes, and other particles.